 HISTORY OF THE NEW INN

-The New Inn re-opened in August 2006, and the premises are now sub-let by NISL to Marilyn Hewitt, who runs the business as a private partnership.
-It is now very much a viable concern, attracting customers from far and wide.
-During the summer period many visitors call at the New Inn for refreshments, particularly walkers taking advantage of the lovely countryside and the network of footpaths and bridleways in the parish.
-There is a good selection of old photographs of the village in the bar, making it an interesting place to start for those wanting to know more about Shipton Gorge as it was or just coming here to explore the village.
+The New Inn re-opened in August 2006, and the premises are presently sub-let by NISL to Jason and Simone Freeman.
+It is now very much a viable concern, appreciated by many villagers but also attracting customers from far and wide.
+During the summer period many visitors call at the New Inn for refreshments, particularly walkers and cyclists taking advantage of the lovely countryside and the network of footpaths and bridleways in the parish.
+You will always find a warm welcome, top quality home cooked food and award winning cask ales, lagers, wines and spirits.